riccardotzr/riccardotzr/README.md

 ### 📖 Bio

 From Sardinia with love, based in Milan.
-Focuses on Kubernetes and Go.
+Focused on Kubernetes and Go.
 I'm currently working at Vittoria Assicurazioni as Cloud Architect.